-Key Elements of a Hyper-Casual Game:
+Key Elements of a Hyper-Casual Games:

 By simple we mean EVERYTHING!
 Hyper-casual games should be so simple you can understand them without a tutorial.
 You just need to download them and start playing.
 This is the type of game you will play when you have some spare time you want to spend.
 In other words, a hyper-casual game should be short, easy to play, and instant.

 The user interface of hyper-casual games should be minimalistic.
 There isn’t plenty of elements, menus, or numbers.
-Many hyper-casual games only have one button or “controller”.
+Many such games only have one button or “controller”.
 The mechanics behind hyper-casual games are also very simple and straightforward.

 As previously mentioned, hyper-casual games shouldn’t require a set of skills, a learning period, or a high concentration of the game player.
 Play in public transport, while you’re watching the tv, even on the toilet.